Minding Your Movie Business: Pro Tips for Directors

 so much opal um before i start i really would like to thank

-the march on washington film festival for not only giving me the opportunity to to moderate these series of panels
+March On for not only giving me the opportunity to to moderate these series of panels

 um but for them agreeing to do this in in in the first place i think that if